Renata Przemyk: Career

 As an artist that connects rock sounds with poetry and theatrical performance she could perform both on the stage of a rock festival in Jarocin, and prestigious festivals of stage song that took place in Wrocław and Köln.
 She has given concerts in France (Normandy, Brittany, Paris) and in the USA (New York) but because of the lyrics being written in her native language, she prefers to perform in front of the Polish audiences, which can fully appreciate the words and also sing the songs with her.

-Although she has got many interests such as: art, cinema, 19th and 20th century literature, modern theater and drawing her own graphics, music is always the most important for her.
-She has cooperated with many artists but if it's for her art – she's always the only one who produces her ventures and decides about their character.
+Her interests include music, art, cinema, 19th and 20th century literature, modern theater and graphic drawing.

+Although she has worked and collaborated with various artists, her own art is independently produced with her retaining creative control.

 It is hard to classify her music – neither rock nor alternative nor poetry can describe what's deep inside it.
 She calls her music "an everlasting search for tones, sounds, emotions and climates not similar to anything that had been made before".
 That's why each album is different from the previous one.
 Nevertheless, there is always one motif in common – on every album we can hear the sound of accordion, an instrument the artist likes, despite all trends and fashions.

 An individual and unique style of Renata's music has its origin in post-punk tones.
 However, the artist has been constantly using various instruments in her musical career.
 The electronic sounds were used for the first time by Renata on an album entitled "Hormon" in 1999, which at the same time was the first album composed by her.
 Since then she and the author of lyrics Anna Saraniecka have been the only "parents" of Renata's successes.